SovereignCloudStack/website/_i18n/en/_posts/blog/2023-08-21-diskless-flavors.md

 Using the `block_device_mapping_v2` in the OpenStack API or the corresponding options in the python SDK, the openstack client CLI or terraform while using a flavor that comes with a root disk does not create any harm.
-The cinder volume is still created and used, while the disk that comes with the flavor is not used.
+The cinder volume is still created and used, while the disk that comes with the flavor is not accessible to the VM then.
+You still want to avoid this, as you are allocating resources (ephemeral disks) that you can't use, but potentially have to pay for, especially on the SSD flavors.
+So remember to not pass `--block-device boot_index=0,...` or to uncheck "Create new volume" in horizon if you use flavors with a disk.

 ### Why create the two (new) SSD flavors?
 So when moving from flavor standard v2 to v3, we have downgraded all flavors